artgor261/Library-Manager/README.md

 1. `lib_manager.py` - main file
 2. `book.py` - file which stores a Book class implementation
-3. `library.py` - file which stores a Lib class implementation
+3. `library.py` - file which stores a Library class implementation

 Switch to project directory in your terminal.
 Then, run the file `lib_manager.py`: